David L. Hoggan: Der erzwungene Krieg

 In 1976, the book March 1939: the British Guarantee to Poland by the British historian Simon K. Newman was published.
-Newman's thesis was somewhat similar to Hoggan's in that he argued that Britain was willing to risk a war with Germany in 1939, though Newman's book differed sharply from Hoggan's in that besides being based upon British archives that were closed in the 1950s, it was Neville Chamberlain rather than Lord Halifax who was seen as driving British foreign policy.
+Newman's thesis was somewhat similar to Hoggan's in that he argued that Britain was willing to risk a war with Germany in 1939, though Newman's book - based on British archives that were still closed in the 1950s, when Hoggan's was published - differed sharply from Hoggan's in that it was Neville Chamberlain rather than Lord Halifax who was seen as driving British foreign policy.
 Newman denied there was ever a policy of appeasement as popularly understood.

-Newman maintained that British foreign policy under Chamberlain aimed at denying Germany a "free hand" anywhere in Europe, and to the extent that concessions were offered, they were due to military weaknesses, compounded by the economic problems of rearmament.
-Most controversially, Newman contended that the British guarantee to Poland in March 1939 was motivated by the desire to have Poland as a potential anti-German ally, thereby blocking the chance for a German-Polish settlement of the Danzig (modern Gdańsk, Poland) question by encouraging what Newman claimed was Polish obstinacy over the Danzig issue, and thus causing World War II.
+Newman maintained that British foreign policy under Chamberlain aimed at denying Germany a "free hand" in Europe, and to the extent that concessions were offered, they were due to military weaknesses, compounded by the economic problems of rearmament.
+Most controversially, Newman contended that the British guarantee to Poland in March 1939 was motivated by the desire to have Poland as a potential anti-German ally, thereby blocking the chance for a German-Polish settlement of the Danzig question by encouraging what Newman claimed was Polish obstinacy over that issue, and thus causing World War II.
 Newman argued that German-Polish talks on the question of returning Danzig had been going well until Chamberlain's guarantee, and that it was Chamberlain's intention to sabotage the talks as a way of causing an Anglo-German war.
 In Newman's opinion, the guarantee of Poland was meant by Chamberlain as a "deliberate challenge" to Germany in 1939.
 Newman wrote that World War II was not "Hitler's unique responsibility" and rather contended that "Instead of a German war of aggrandizement, the war become one of Anglo-German rivalry for power and influence, the culmination of the struggle for the right to determine the future configuration of Europe".
 Newman's conclusions were controversial in their own right, and historians such as Anna Cienciala and Anita Prazmowska have published refutations of his conclusions.

 Based upon extensive interviews with the former French foreign minister Georges Bonnet, Hoggan followed up Der erzwungene Krieg with Frankreichs Widerstand gegen den Zweiten Weltkrieg (France's Resistance to the Second World War) in 1963.
 In that book, Hoggan argued that the Third Republic had no quarrel with the Third Reich and had been forced by British pressure to declare war on Germany in 1939.